carloscortonc/cli-er/docs/definition.md

 }
 ```
 - **kind**: describes the type of element.
 - **description**: description of the element, to be used when generating help.
+The library will search first in `CliOptions.messages` with an id generated from element's location and name, followed by `.description`.
+So for example, for a nested option `opt` inside a command `cmd`, the id will be `cmd.opt.description`.
 - **hidden**: hide an element when generating help.

 ## Namespace